Trigmatrix/PlannerWidget/write-up.md

 # PlannerWidget

-## Title: Currency Converter Widget - Simplifying International Currency Conversion
+## Currency Converter Widget - Simplifying International Currency Conversion

 ### Introduction:
 The Currency Converter Widget is a powerful tool designed to simplify international currency conversion.
 It allows users to quickly and easily convert between different currencies, providing up-to-date exchange rates and facilitating seamless financial transactions.
 This write-up aims to provide a comprehensive explanation of why the widget was built and how it works.